-However, determining the quantity of space needed to properly support court operations requires analytical expertise that falls into two categories: the drivers of court demand and forecasting future needs.
+However, determining the space needed to support court operations properly requires analytical expertise that falls into two categories: the drivers of court demand and forecasting future needs.

 Drivers of Court Demand

-There is a general logic underlying courthouse planning: courts do not generate their own work – rather, courts respond to the workload generated by the civic population, law enforcement, and prosecutorial priorities, attorneys, and legislative changes.
-Changes in society that increase (or decrease) the demand for court services – such as demographics, economic trends, employment, technology and new laws – lead to changes in court workload.
+There is a general logic underlying courthouse planning: courts do not generate their work – instead, courts respond to the workload generated by the civic population, law enforcement, prosecutorial priorities, attorneys, and legislative changes.
+Changes in society that increase (or decrease) the demand for court services – such as demographics, economic trends, employment, technology, and new laws – lead to changes in court workload.

-Therefore, it is critical to first analyze and understand the drivers of court demand before the architect can take the results and translate them into space requirements.
+Therefore, it is critical first to analyze and understand the drivers of court demand before the architect can translate the results into space requirements.

 Forecasting the Future

 Another area requiring analysis is forecasting.
 Let’s face it, new courthouse construction or significant renovation projects do not spring up overnight.
 It can take ten years or more to plan, fund, design, and construct a large courthouse project; therefore, forecasting the court’s future is critical.